2000 Series Landscape Edging: Available in 8' or 16' sections

 Was one of the first heavy duty landscape edging options to be introduced.
 Thirty years ago Steel Edging was the product of choice for Landscape Architects and Landscape Contractors.
 The heavy duty steel edging was structural strong and if properly installed, the steel edging performed admirably.

 The biggest complaint of steel lawn edging by landscape contractors is that it is very difficult to install.
 The heavy-duty steel is very heavy and difficult to form tight sweeping curves.
 The thinner steel that is more prevalent these days is too flexible and not structurally strong enough.
 Typically it is already rusting before it is even installed in the ground.
-The "finger joint" connection that employs two stakes to connect one section to the next is also prevalent to separation whenever it connected in the middle of a curve.
+The "finger joint" connection that employs two stakes to connect one section to the next is also susceptible to separation whenever it is connected in the middle of a curve.

 Rusting steel in the landscape is not a good idea if you have pets or small children running around.
 Steel stakes are also "barb-less", and do not permanently engage with steel edging.
 If you have ever seen steel edging installed then you have seen the steel stakes raised higher than the edging creating all kinds of safety issues.